Approved Authorised Treatment Facility (AATF)

 Designated Collection Facilities (DCFs) are sites dedicated to the collection of WEEE from private households for onward clearance by, or on behalf of, producers or compliance schemes.
 DCFs may be established at local authority civic amenity sites or waste transfer stations, or by distributors, producers, third parties or charitable and social enterprise organisations engaged in the re-use of EEE.

 The Declaration of Compliance (DoC) is a certificate submitted to the appropriate authority by compliance schemes or, in certain circumstances, producers declaring that the scheme/producer has or has not met its obligations under the WEEE Regulations.

 Department of the Environment, Food and Rural Affairs – This is the Government department that deals with WEEE.
 The Defra website has a wide range of information relating to the WEEE regulations.

 Distributor TakeBack Scheme – Retailers of electrical and electronic equipment are required by law to offer customers buying a new electrical product a free method of recycling a similar unwanted item – see www.weeecollect.com

 Electrical and Electronic Equipment

 Environment and Heritage Service (Northern Ireland Environmental Agency)

 Industry Council for Electrical Equipment Recycling

-Large Household Appliances – This includes fridges, freezers, cookers, microwaves, radiators, washing machines, air conditioning units etc
+Large Domestic Appliances – This includes fridges, freezers, cookers, microwaves, radiators, washing machines, air conditioning units etc

 Restriction of Hazardous Substances – Working in partnership with the policy lead at the new Department for Business, Innovation and Skills (BIS), NMO is the UK Enforcement Authority for the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2008 (the “RoHS Regulations”).